preto-phil/preto-phil/README.md

 **<p align="center">Stellenbosch-based software developer in the making</p>**

 ## :man_technologist: About Me
-- 👀 I’m interested in building up my skillset and knowledge base with the goal of starting a software development career...
+- 👀 I’m interested in building up my skillset and knowledge base with the goal of starting my career as a software developer...
 Still early days!
 - 🌱 I’m currently learning HTML, CSS, Javascript and more through The Odin Project.
 - :muscle: Goal for 2022: Complete The Odin Project
 - 💞️ I’m open to any collaboration.